 Another option for those pursuing graduate studies in data science is a graduate certificate.
 These programs usually run from 12 to 18 credits and can be completed in 12 to 18 months.
-Keep in mind, however, that many data science employers will hire a holder of a master’s degree in data science over one who holds merely a graduate certificate.

-Core Coursework, Internship and Immersion Experience
+Core Coursework, Internship, and Immersion Experience

 - Database management and file organization